-If the densities are not sufficiently high, transit stations will not attract enough passengers.11 Moreover, without an appropriate mix of complementary land uses, people will be less inclined to use the public transport, as their ability to access a variety of destinations will be limited.12
+If the densities are not sufficiently high, transit stations will not attract enough passengers.
+Moreover, without an appropriate mix of complementary land uses, people will be less inclined to use the public transport, as their ability to access a variety of destinations will be limited.

 Research consistently shows that density has a significant impact on the use of public transport.
-For instance, it was found that every 10-percent increase in population density was associated with about a 6-percent increase in boardings at transit stations.13 Furthermore, most urban services cannot be provided unless there are a certain number of people that can make them viable.14
+For instance, it was found that every 10-percent increase in population density was associated with about a 6-percent increase in boardings at transit stations.
+Furthermore, most urban admin@urbantaskforce.com.au | www.urbantaskforce.com.au